forflo/lua2bash/README.md

 Yes, this is a lua to BASH translator.
 It takes lua code and gives you BASH code.

 ## Don't use yet.
-This is still a very proof of concept
+This is still a very early proof of concept

 # Why?